Xh4H/Discord.jl/docs/src/rest.md

 ## Endpoints

 Functions which wrap REST API endpoints are named and sorted according to the [Discord API documentation](https://discordapp.com/developers/docs/resources/audit-log).
+When a function accepts keyword arguments, the docstring will include a link to the Discord documentation which indicates the expected keys and values.
 Remember that the return types annotated below are not the actual return types, but the types of [`Response`](@ref) that the returned `Future`s will yield.

 ## Audit Log